-- Non-discrimination,
+- Non-discrimination;

-- Best interest of the child,
+- Best interest of the child:

-- Right to survival and life development, and
+- Right to survival and life development; and

 - Right to be heard.

-The relevant UNCRC requirements to STPR2 are identified in Table 2.1 below.
+The relevant UNCRC requirements to STPR2 are identified in Table 1 on the following page.
 The UNCRC considers a child as any human being below 18 years old, unless majority is attained earlier under the law applicable to the child.
 In Scotland, a minor is a person under the age of 18 in most circumstances (NSPCC, 2022).